 There are two grades of braille.
 Grade one is a literal translation of every letter into a braille cell.
 Grade two is a “shorthand” conversion of braille with contractions and other compression techniques used to make reading braille more efficient.
 In general, materials should be produced in grade two braille unless otherwise specified.

 Because braille materials can be very cumbersome for large amounts of information, it is helpful to work with users to clearly define what will be most efficient to have in braille format versus other formats.
-For a conference with a large amount of reference materials, the participant may decide having the conference program, session descriptions and room directions in braille, is preferred, with the rest of the materials better provided on audio cassette or computer disk.
-Also remember that not all individuals who are blind read braille.
+For a conference with a large amount of reference materials, the participant may decide that having the conference program, session descriptions, and room directions in braille is preferred, with the rest of the materials better provided on audio cassette or computer disk.
+Also, remember that not all individuals who are blind read braille.
 Many individuals who lose their vision later in life do not read braille and will need other forms of access to print materials.

 Assistive Technology Evaluations